distribusion/retailer_api_documentation/source/index.html.md

 curl -i --data 'https://api.distribusion.com/retailers/v3/bookings/ij8CE-9Wo-cQvrj7D5gQzA/tickets' --header 'Accept: application/vnd.api+json, Api-Key: H4gtqUn04qDh7mmZpFJYmmcW7JVw7hMIaCUcdWhZ'
 ```

+This endpoint is dedicated to retailers sending their own confirmation email.
+If you have set `send_customer_email` to `true`, you do not need this endpoint.
 The ticket either has one page containing the information of all the passengers, or it consists of one page per passenger (in PDF format).

 ### HTTP Request